ibm-rtvs/Examples/calculator/README.md

 ## Post download instructions

-After download of the Examples project, the folder structure for the echo example is:
+After download of the Examples project, the folder structure for the calculator example is:

     calculator
         rit-projects
             rit-project-calculator.zip
         applications
             client
-                axis-1.6.2
                 com.ibm.greenhat.examples.calculator.jar
                 startCalculator.bat
                 startCalculatorInTestMode.bat

 - Unzip rit-projects/rit-project-calculator.zip.
 This contains a RIT project calculator.ghp

-## Basic usage
+- Download the required Axis2 libraries from [http://axis.apache.org/axis2/java/core/download.cgi#a1_6_2](http://axis.apache.org/axis2/java/core/download.cgi#a1_6_2) and unzip into the calculator/applications/client folder

+## Running the test suite
 - Start RIT
 - Select Open, then navigate to the calculator/calculator.ghp file
 - Go to "Test Lab" (F11)
 - Right click on Suites/BasicTests
 - The BasicTests suite, which consists of 5 tests shows 100% complete.

+## Running the calculator application
+- Open a command prompt
+- change directory to Examples/Calculator/applications/client
+- run startCalculator.bat

+## Recording the calculator application
+- Start RIT
+- Select Open, then navigate to the calculator/calculator.ghp file
+- Go to "Recording Studio" (F9)
+- In the Events Monitors window import monitors from file *monitors.rsh*
+- Select *Record*
+- Open a command prompt
+- change directory to Examples/Calculator/applications/client
+- run startCalculatorInTestMode.bat
+- using the calculator application will results in operations being shown in the Events View window of RIT

 ##Further reading
  - TechNote : [Message filtering and validation](http://www-01.ibm.com/support/docview.wss?uid=swg21669000)